AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-notifications-preview-errors-with-options.md

 >[!NOTE]
 >
->This issue exists both in the Production and the Preview environments.
+>This issue was fixed on November 3, 2022.

 When a user attempts to change email notification settings, they may see one of the following errors: